Our Founders didn’t want kings.

 Join us in protecting American democracy.

-For too long, presidents of both parties have chipped away at Congress’ constitutional authority, claiming powers that rightfully belong to the people’s branch.
+Our Constitution created a system of checks and balances to protect our freedoms.
+But for too long, presidents of both parties have chipped away at Congress’ authority — launching wars without approval, declaring endless emergencies, undermining elections, and seizing powers that belong to the people’s branch.

 Sponsored By